 SweGRIDS is the Swedish Centre for Smart Grids and Energy Storage.
 Started in December 2011, it is a partnership of academia, industry and public utilities, with major funding from the

 The overarching purpose is to develop new and improved devices and methods that will help achieve the European Union’s ambitious targets for greater use of renewable energy sources and improved energy efficiency.
 Some one hundred scientists will work within SweGRIDS on development of electric power grids that can reliably and economically handle higher proportions of renewable generation and widespread energy trading.

-Some 30 projectsare underway in fields such as electrical power ICT, controllable and intelligent power components, renewable energy grid integration, development of new materials, insulation, and large batteries.
+Researchers from materials science, chemistry, electrical engineering and engineering physics are active in SweGRIDS.
+Projectsare underway in fields such as electrical power ICT, controllable and intelligent power components, renewable energy grid integration, development of new materials, insulation, and large batteries.